discourse/message_bus/README.md

 MessageBus.configure(backend: :memory)
 ```

-The `:clear_every` option supported by the PostgreSQL backend is also supported by the in-memory backend.
+The `:clear_every` option is also supported by the in-memory backend.

 ### Transport codecs